github/training-kit/paths/graphql/01-introduction.md

   - SOAP
   - .NET

-  The goal of this course isn't to teach you about all of the common API types, but it is worth mentioning some of the advantages GraphQL has over the popular REST API so you can take leverage these features in your projects.
+  The goal of this course isn't to teach you about all of the common API types, but it is worth mentioning some of the advantages GraphQL has over the popular REST API so you can leverage these features in your projects.

   ### Common Frustrations with REST